 Lead and copper are typically found in drinking water because of materials and components found in service lines and home plumbing.
-If present, elevated levels of lead can cause serious health problems, especially for pregnant women and young children.
+If present, elevated levels of lead can cause health problems, especially for pregnant women and young children.
 Scottsdale is committed to providing high quality drinking water, but cannot control the variety of materials used in plumbing components.
-When your water has been sitting for several hours, you can minimize the potential for lead exposure by flushing your tap for 30 seconds to 2 minutes before using water for drinking or cooking.
-If you are concerned about lead in your water, you may wish to have your water tested.
-Information on lead in drinking water, testing methods, and steps you can take to minimize exposure is available from the Safe Drinking Water Hotline (800-426-4791) or at epa.gov/safewater/lead.
+When water has been sitting for several hours, you can minimize the potential for lead exposure by flushing the tap for 30 seconds to 2 minutes before using water for drinking or cooking.
+If concerned about lead in your water, you can have your water tested.
+Information on lead in drinking water, testing methods, and steps to minimize exposure is available from the Safe Drinking Water Hotline (800-426-4791) or at epa.gov/safewater/lead.

-The most recent testing for lead and copper was performed in 2020.
-Lead and copper levels reported in the table are from water faucets inside 57 Scottsdale homes that were built before the lead ban.
+The most recent testing for lead and copper was performed in 2023.
+Lead and copper levels reported in the table are from water faucets inside 50 Scottsdale homes built before the lead ban.

-All residents participating in the lead and copper program are notified of their home's results.
-If the lead concentration in a home's water exceeds 15 ppb, the home is retested and the homeowner is contacted for follow-up guidance on ways to lessen the risk of exposure to lead from drinking water.
+Residents participating in the lead and copper program are notified of their results.
+If the lead concentration exceeds 15 ppb, the home is retested and the homeowner is contacted for follow-up guidance on ways to lessen the risk of exposure to lead from drinking water.